-Radboud University offers six Master’s specialisations in Economics.
+Radboud University offers seven Master’s specialisations in Economics.
 When choosing a specialisation it’s important to realise that each specialisation may lead to very different future prospects.
 Each with its own unique challenges and charm.
 Do you want to immerse yourself in the nitty-gritty of a company’s finances?
 Or would you prefer to understand financial markets and perhaps be the one that discovers how they can be tamed?
 Or are you more interested in the economies of developing countries that offer great challenges but also surprising potential?

 Specialisations of the Master’s programme in Economics